| | | | | | | | | |

 • Add different greens to the stuffing!
 While this vegetable dumpling recipe uses white cabbage, kale, brussels sprouts, red cabbage, Napa cabbage, or even savoy cabbage will taste delicious.

-• Increase the protein with your favorite plant-based minced meat, shredded tofu, or tempeh.
+• Increase the protein with your favourite plant-based minced meat, shredded tofu, or tempeh.

 • Use Asian vegetables like water chestnuts, garlic chives, or daikon radish to add an extra flair.
 Just be sure to avoid watery vegetables (like pak choi) at all costs!